Connect with others who understand.

 Surgeons remove more lymph nodes during an axillary lymph node dissection (ALND) compared with an SLNB.
 In some cases, up to 40 lymph nodes from the underarm area may be taken out, although it’s more common to remove fewer than 20.

 Axillary lymph nodes are located under the arms.
-Removing some of these nodes can help prevent breast cancer from spreading further.
 (Adobe Stock)

-Surgeons may recommend an ALND if previous tests revealed cancer cells in the lymph nodes.
-This procedure may also be a good idea for those who have enlarged lymph nodes or very large tumors that have spread outside the area of the lymph nodes.
+Surgeons may recommend an ALND if previous tests (usually a fine needle aspiration) revealed cancer cells in the lymph nodes.
+This procedure may also be a good idea for those who have enlarged lymph nodes, nodes that appear suspicious in the ultrasound, or very large tumors that have spread outside the area of the lymph nodes.

-Removing many lymph nodes used to be a common treatment for breast cancer but is done less often now.
-Taking out extra nodes won’t help get rid of cancer cells that have already metastasized beyond the armpit area, and it can lead to additional side effects.
-Instead, treatments like chemotherapy that travel throughout the bloodstream aim to destroy cancer cells in other locations.
+Removing many lymph nodes used to be a common treatment for breast cancer, but these days, that approach is less common.
+Taking out extra nodes won’t help get rid of cancer cells that have already spread beyond the armpit area, and it can cause additional side effects.
+Instead, treatments like radiation therapy are used to attempt to kill any malignant cells that remain locally, and chemotherapy that travels throughout the bloodstream aims to destroy cancer cells in other locations.

 Deciding on a Lymph Node Surgery

 Your doctor may check for cancer in the lymph nodes before you undergo surgery.
-They may look for enlarged lymph nodes, which will feel like hard lumps in your underarm area or near your collarbone, and use imaging tests such as an ultrasound to search for signs of cancer.
-If there is evidence that your lymph nodes may contain cancer, your doctor typically removes them for a biopsy and checks for cancer cells, using a microscope.
-Less commonly, a needle biopsy can be done to sample the tissue in the lymph node and avoid the procedure of sentinel lymph node removal.
+They may look for enlarged lymph nodes, which will feel like hard lumps in your underarm area or near your collarbone, and they may use imaging tests such as an ultrasound to search for signs of cancer.

-If cancer is found in the sentinel lymph nodes before surgery, your surgeon may plan to remove a larger number of nodes with an axillary node dissection.
+If cancer is found in the suspicious nodes before surgery, your surgeon may plan to remove a larger number of nodes with an axillary lymph node dissection.
 Otherwise, they may suggest a sentinel node biopsy.
 Before surgery, you may want to ask your doctor which procedure they plan to perform and explore the benefits and risks of each.

 Preparing for Surgery

 Make sure to follow all your doctor’s instructions for getting ready for your surgery.
 They may tell you to stop taking certain medications such as blood thinners or supplements before the operation.
-Your surgeon may also say that you can’t eat anything the day of surgery.
+Your surgeon may also say that you can’t eat anything for eight hours before the surgery.

-SLNB involves using a dye to check the lymph nodes.
-This dye may be injected a couple of hours before surgery or during the operation.
+SLNB involves using a dye or a radioactive substance to check the lymph nodes.
+The radioactive liquid may be injected a several hours before surgery by the nuclear medicine department, but if the surgeon is using dye, they will inject it during the operation.

 What To Expect During Surgery